ensdomains/dnsprovejs/README.md

 - Fetches DNS information of given domain name and type
 - Checks if the DNS reponse qualify all the information to be able to add into DNSSEC Oracle
-- Submit the entry into DSNSEC Oracle.
+- Submits the entry into DSNSEC Oracle

 ## Usage